They [Got] What They Wanted: or, We Postpone This Wedding

 The Hard Way is a drama of tempestuous emotion.
 We’ll go backstage, into the life of the theater, behind the scenes of glamour, to discover what one woman’s ambition can do to those she loves.
 There’s always a fascination for me in a story of the theater.
 All my life has been spent there.
 From the time I was six or seven years old and hung around backstage, watching my father and David Belasco at the business of staging plays.

-Not that the Lux production is flawless.
-Its major fault lies in the narration.
-No longer is it Helen who recalls past sins after having so desperately attempted to drown them; instead, the teller of tales is Mr. DeMille, the omniscient director, who sets the scene for the ladies to inhabit (until the next commercial break, that is).
-Of course, anyone hoping to rework the established structure of a slick, commercial program like Lux would, like Helen Chernen, try and fail The Hard Way.
+Not that the Lux production is pitch perfect.
+Its main fault lies in its use of an omniscient narrator to string together the episodes of Helen’s life.
+No longer is it she who, from her deathbed, recalls the past after having so desperately attempted to drown it; instead, the teller of tales is DeMille, who sets the scene for the leads to inhabit—until the next commercial break, that is.
+Anyone hoping to abandon the formula of a program designed to sell soap would, like the washed-up Helen Chernen, fail the hard way.

 “Mine ear, I thank it, brought me to thy sound”: Will Shakespeare and the Radio